24Slides/auth-connector/README.md

 Connector provides the possibility to disable the remote service by setting `SERVICE_AUTH_ENALBED=false`.
 It means authentication operations like login, logout, password reset will be processed only locally.

-### Implementing auth logic
+### Authentication-related logic

-To make authentication service work, you need to replace your own logic.
-The following pointsshould be replaced:
+The following parts of your application should be replaced with the functionality provided by package.

 - Registration
 - Login